When should you get a business credit card?

-Business credit cards offer enhanced flexibility, control and management of your business expenses.
-Because they’re tailored for business needs, business credit cards often provide valuable benefits and features, such as high spending limits, detailed reporting, easy-to-earn rewards and the option to issue employee cards.
+Business credit cards provide access to a line of credit that you can use to make company purchases, offering enhanced flexibility along with control and management of your business expenses.
+Because they’re tailored for business needs, business credit cards often offer valuable benefits and features, such as higher spending limits, detailed reporting, easy-to-earn rewards and the option to issue employee cards.

-If you’re wondering if you should get a business credit card, here’s what to consider.
+If you’re wondering if you should get a business credit card, read on.

 What you’ll learn: